 - Destination Maternity/Pea in the Pod – their new arrivals can be on the pricier side, but visit the clearance rack and you may find some steals.
 I’m so in love with my Jessica Simpson jeggings from DM that I haven’t been able to part with them yet, even though I’m out of maternity clothes (and my baby is seven months old!).
 Also, I can’t say enough good things about their nursing bras with underwires.
 They’re beautiful, easy to unclasp for nursing and they hold their shape very well.
 After two pregnancies and nursing two babies, mine still looked new!

 - Burlington Coat Factory – I was pleasantly surprised at their maternity section.
 I found two super comfy pairs of cute maternity jeans for $20 each, and I was able to wear both up until the last three weeks or so of pregnancy.
 My shirts from here did not hold up as well, but they were inexpensive, so I would still suggest checking BCF out if you live near a store.

 Could you find items at these stores for a photo session?
 Definitely!
-I tend to favor maternity sessions that are a little more glam for on-location, but casual wear can be absolutely perfect for in-home maternity.
+I tend to favor maternity sessions that are a little more glam for most venues, but casual wear can be absolutely perfect for in-home maternity.
 I love in-home sessions in cooler weather, with mama in a cute pair of jeans, with a fitted top and an oversized cardigan.
 With simple, classic accessories, it’s an effortlessly beautiful look.